frenkelor/ADWard-SDK-IOS/README.md

 ```
 each time a player shares content Adward SDK will call this observable function with the amount of points that the user deserved.

-To show Adward window just call:
+To show Adward content window call:
 ```
 [[NSNotificationCenter defaultCenter] addObserver:self selector:@selector(receiveCoinsNotification:) name:ADW_GOT_POINTS_ADS object:nil];
 ```
-Or if you prefer to work with callbacks call:
+Or if you prefer to work with callbacks:
 ```
 [AdwardSDK showContentWindowWithAnimation:YES andFinishBlock:nil];
 ```